bayesn/bayesn/README.md

 BayeSN is a probabilistic optical-NIR SED model for type Ia supernovae, allowing for hierarchical analysis of the population distribution of physical properties as well as cosmology-independent distance estimation for individual SNe.
-This repository contains an implementation of the BayeSN SED model built with numpyro and jax, with support for GPU acceleration, as discussed in Grayling+2024 (to be submitted).
+This repository contains an implementation of the BayeSN SED model built with numpyro and jax, with support for GPU acceleration, as discussed in Grayling+2024 (submitted to MNRAS).

 ## Installation and usage
 BayeSN can be pip-installed via the command `pip install bayesn`.

 Detailed instructions on how to install and run the BayeSN model can be found here: https://bayesn.readthedocs.io/en/latest/index.html

 ## Support
 Our goal with BayeSN is for the package to be clear and easy to use.
 If you find something unclear, come across any bugs